Prediction and Enhanced Prevention with Psychiatric Genomics

-Polygenic And Rare Variant-Based Subtyping Of Autism Spectrum Disorders
+Simons Foundation Award: Polygenic And Rare Variant-Based Genetic Subtyping Of Autism Spectrum Disorders

-This research will leverage whole-genome sequencing in a large sample of autism pedigrees to predict clinical phenotypes using rare variants and polygenic risk profiling.
+This research leverages whole-genome sequencing in a large sample of autism pedigrees to predict clinical phenotypes using rare variants and polygenic risk profiles.